 A seminal figure in New York’s East Village scene, Bickerton was one of the original members of a group of artists that were known as “Neo-Geo”.
 Alongside Jeff Koons, Peter Halley, and Meyer Vaisman, Neo-Geometric Conceptualism, or otherwise known as “Neo-Geo”, rejected the Neo-Expressionist trends in painting.
 They critiqued the mechanisation and commercialisation of the modern world, using geometry as a metaphor for society.

-When Bickerton moved to the Indonesian island of Bali, his work has become increasingly figurative, populated by a cast of grotesque and exotic characters, from voluptuous indigenous women to grimacing serpents with human characteristics.
+When Bickerton moved to the Indonesian island of Bali, his work became increasingly figurative, populated by a cast of grotesque and exotic characters, from voluptuous indigenous women to grimacing serpents with human characteristics.
 Conscious of the distortion in his objects, the works are a critique of capitalism and an exploration of issues in contemporary art related to the commodification of the art object itself.
-Whether painting directly on the human body, making sculpture, or creating large-scale hyper-realistic paintings, Bickerton remains an influential figure with a younger generation of artists.
+Whether painting directly on the human body, making sculpture, or creating large-scale hyper-realistic paintings, Bickerton was an influential figure with a younger generation of artists.